shrinerb/shrine/doc/carrierwave.md

 end
 ```

-This allows you to have full control over how files are processed, and specify
+This allows you to fully optimize processing, because you can easily specify
-exactly which files are processed from which, conditionals, or even have
+which files are processed from which, and even add parallelization.
-processing parallelized.

 CarrierWave performs processing before validations, which is a huge security
 issue, as it allows users to give arbitrary files to your processing tool, even
 if you have validations.
 Shrine performs processing after validations.

+#### Reprocessing versions

+Shrine doesn't have a built-in way of regenerating versions, because that has
+to be written and optimized differently depending on whether you're adding or
+removing a version, what ORM are you using, how many records there are in the
+database etc. The [Reprocessing versions] guide provides some useful tips on
+this task.

 ### Validations

 Like with processing, validations in Shrine are also defined and performed on
-the instance-level.
+instance-level:

 ```rb
 class ImageUploader < CarrierWave::Uploader::Base